byronlu06/flask_portfolio/README.md

 ### <li> Coder: Create location for Mini-labs, you could rename this to something for your team (aka How-its-Made, Concepts, etc).
 This can have research or early concepts from your team.
 Additionally this section should have embeds to Brain Write, Wireframes, Greet, and TPT3.
 Evidence of research or early design.
 Try3x3 or 4x4 design on page.
 ### </ul>
 ### Chase did multiply and divide by 2 also, extend ascii to unicode
+## Week 7
+## Tasks
+## <li> update "Binary Math lab" and/or create a new "Logic Gate lab"
+## <li> Multiply and Divide by 2 (Shift).
+In this example, make the Bits change positions.
+Start 2^0 to 2^15.
+If you multiply by 2 then 2^0 bit becomes 2^1, 2^1 to 2^2.
+If you divide 2^15 becomes 2^14.
+## <li> Extend/Switch ASCII  to Unicode.
+Use representation of U-0000 to U-FFFF for your bits.
+The extension of ASCII to Unicode mode allows you to show even more Characters and Character ranges.
+## <li> Color Codes.
+Display three rows of 8 bits.
+Allow for code to be 0 to 255, show color for RGB.
+Also, show color for R,G,B independently.
+This may require a different HTML layout.